Anabolic Steroid Abuse (cont.)

 - Where can I get more information on anabolic steroid abuse?

-Like alcohol or street drugs, the common signs of addiction include cravings for the drug, requiring more drug to get the same effect, and withdrawal symptoms should the drug be stopped.
-These are all behaviors that can apply to anabolic steroids.
+Like alcohol or street drugs, the common signs of addiction may develop with the use of steroids.
+These include drug cravings, requiring more drug to get the same effect, and withdrawal symptoms should the drug be stopped.
 The following is a statement from the National Institute of Drug Abuse concerning anabolic steroids:

 "An undetermined percentage of steroid abusers may become addicted to the drugs, as evidenced by their continued abuse despite physical problems and negative effects on social relations.
 Also, steroid abusers typically spend large amounts of time and money obtaining the drugs, which is another indication that they may be addicted.
 Individuals who abuse steroids can experience withdrawal symptoms when they stop taking steroids, such as mood swings, fatigue, restlessness, loss of appetite, insomnia, reduced sex drive, and steroid cravings.
 The most dangerous of the withdrawal symptoms is depression, because it sometimes leads to suicide attempts.
 If left untreated, some depressive symptoms associated with anabolic steroid withdrawal have been known to persist for a year or more after the abuser stops taking the drugs."